cooscoos/bread/cold_fermentation.md

 An alternative to acheiving good flavour without biga (which is quite hard to control) is cold fermentation.

+I've not had a lot of luck with this either; it's easier to make a sourdough.

+---

 In cold fermentation:

 - use cold water (8 deg C or the same temperature as your fridge) during mixing